Research and advocacy of progressive and pragmatic policy ideas.

-Our team members come from diverse backgrounds but all share a commitment to the values of non-partisanship, compassion and pragmatism.
+Our team members come from diverse backgrounds but all share a commitment to the values of non-partisanship, pragmatism and people-first research.

 Khairy Jamaluddin is Malaysia’s former Minister of Health.

 Shahril Hamdan is the Vice Chief for UMNO Youth.

 Khairil heads the The Centre and manages the ‘societal contracts’ research pillar.
 He is a political theorist who is interested in probing ideological underpinnings in contemporary policy discourses, and playing Football Manager.

 Nell sets the overall research & branding direction of The Centre as well as manages the ‘safety nets’ research pillar.
 Her particular interests are behavioural economics, multi-ethnic democracies and scuba diving.